 Sam Harris is right to be worried.
 He’s right to be nervous.
 But he’s also right to sense that at the end of the day, Jordan Peterson can’t answer the questions he’s asking.
 This is not because Jordan Peterson is a con man.
 He’s simply a man who still hasn’t found what he’s looking for.

 As Christians, we have an opportunity to complete the work Peterson has begun, whether he realizes it or not.
 We have an opportunity to show how the mind’s understanding might meet the heart’s longing.
 We have an opportunity to point people to the God who gave us faith and reason, and pronounced them both good.

-Jordan Peterson is keeping the ball in the air.
-It’s up to the Church to get it over the net.
+Jordan Peterson has set the ball.
+It’s up to the Church to spike it.